STUDY RELIGION IN BOSTON | hub of interreligious theological education

 Executive Director

-Stephanie originally hails from near Portland, Oregon and now makes her home near Portland, Maine.
+Stephanie (she/her) originally hails from near Portland, Oregon and now makes her home near Portland, Maine.
 After undergraduate studies at Santa Clara University (2007), Stephanie spent a formative year as a Jesuit Volunteer in post-Katrina New Orleans.
 She holds a PhD in Theological Ethics from Boston College (2019), where her interdisciplinary research focused on the ties between Christian theology and trauma.
-Her research can be found in the Journal of the Society of Christian Ethics and Political Theology.
+Her research can be found in the Journal of the Society of Christian Ethics and Political Theology, and her upcoming book with Orbis Press (December 2024) titled Enfleshed Counter-Memory: A Christian Social Ethic of Trauma.
 Stephanie's interest in such work has its roots in her "other" career as a social worker (MTS/MSW, Boston University 2011), wherein she has practiced diverse service delivery, grant writing, and non-profit management for over a decade.
-She lives in Biddeford, Maine, with her husband and rescue dog, EmmyLou, where you find her in nature: canoe camping in summer, leaf-peeping in fall, and bombing down the slopes in winter.
+She lives in Biddeford, Maine, with her husband, Pete, and rescue dog, EmmyLou, where you can most often find her in nature: canoe camping in summer, leaf-peeping in fall, and bombing down the slopes in winter.

 email | edwards@bostontheological.org